 UNF Reads! is a common reading program targeted specifically at incoming first-year students as an introduction to the academic expectations of the University.
 As a UNF freshman, you will read the selected common reading book before arriving on campus in August.
-Fall 2012 UNF Reads! selected book is “Outcasts United: An American Town, a Refugee Team, and One Woman's Quest to Make a Difference ."
+Fall 2014 UNF Reads! selected book is “Outliers: The Story of Success" by Malcolm Gladwell

 The goals of this program are